What ought to keep you awake at night?

 Risk is concerned with establishing the risk appetite of the business, ensuring adequate risk assessment, mitigating risks identified and monitoring risks.

-Compliance is ensuring that the business complies with its legal and regulatory obligations as well as the behaviour standards it has adopted to differentiate itself from competitors.
+Compliance is concerned with ensuring that the business complies with its legal and regulatory obligations, as well as the behaviour standards it has adopted to differentiate itself from competitors.

 Danger of Poor GRC Practices

-Poor GRC practices are dangerous for larger and smaller business!
+Poor Governence Risk and Compliance practices are dangerous for larger and smaller business!

 Failure to meet legal and regulatory obligations can often lead to public censure, fines or to imprisonment.
 It is likely to cause reputational damage to the business.
 In the worst examples, it can cause the business to go bust!

-Not always easy to spot, amongst others, the symptoms of poor GRC practices are;
+Not always easy to spot, amongst others, the symptoms of poor GRC practices include:

 - Repeated error